The following provides information health professionals may find helpful when treating a patient on the autism spectrum.

 - It is advisable to assume that the patient will feel the pain and use a local anesthetic cream such as EMLA cream to numb the site of injection.

 - The sound of a siren can be excruciatingly painful to people with an ASD.

 - Turn the siren off if at all possible.

 - Others may delight in being taken to hospital in an ambulance that has its siren going.
-It is best to consult with a parent or carer as to how the siren may affect the patient.
+It is best to consult with a parent or caregiver as to how the siren may affect the patient.

 - Some people with an ASD can be terrified by the restraints used to strap people to a stretcher.
 They may become extremely agitated.
-Try and explain why you are strapping or get their parent/carer to explain.
+Try and explain why you are strapping or get their parent/caregiver to explain.